|Dr. Robin Schraft |

 Mark Needelman grew up in Miami, Florida.
-He had formative technical theater experiences at Miami Dade Community College, the Miami Shakespeare Festival, the University of Florida and Asheville Community Theater.
+He had formative technical theater experiences at Miami Dade Community College, the Miami Shakespeare Festival, the University of Florida.
 He has worked as a scenic carpenter, lighting technician, costume shop assistant, and crew supervisor.
 He received his BFA in Sculpture at the University of Florida.
 He was also a member of the University of Florida Dance Company.
 He enjoys the creative process of bringing ideas into physical form on the stage.
 This is Mark's second season at Drury University.

 | Beth Falukos |

 Beth Falukos grew up in Springfield, studying piano with Joyce Minasian.
 Her first experience accompanying was as an 11-year-old playing the organ for services in a small Lutheran church.
 As a teenager she substituted as organist at St. George's Church in Tunis, Tunisia, where her family lived for three years.
 Upon returning to the States she continued developing her skills accompanying theatrical productions, choirs, small instrumental ensembles, and soloists.
 She completed her nursing degree at St. John’s School of Nursing in 1995.